notblank/mets_tables/macronutrients/Macronutrients.md

     Loading required package: Formula

-    Attaching package: 'Hmisc'
+    Attaching package: ‘Hmisc’

-    The following objects are masked from 'package:dplyr':
+    The following objects are masked from ‘package:dplyr’:

         src, summarize

-    The following objects are masked from 'package:base':
+    The following objects are masked from ‘package:base’:

         format.pval, units